 - helping us to obtain rare & heirloom seed from both within Australia and overseas for the purpose of introducing it back into the Australian market

 - helping to educate home growers in traditional seed saving methods

 - keeping our vegetable heritage alive

 By BECOMING A MEMBER of Community Seed Bank (Australia), all well as all of the above you also:

 - receive 10% off all seeds in the Community Seed Bank (Australia)

-- receive 6 free seed packets with each membership purchased (a random sample chosen by us)
+- receive from 4 to 6 free seed packets depending on which membership is purchased (a random sample chosen by us)